Table of contents:-

 - To felicitate working on meaningful and relevant tasks that will give valuable returns to the business.

-- Helps teams in group decision making.
+- Helps teams in group decision-making.

-- The benefit of this framework over other frameworks used for the backlog prioritization like RICE, ICE or Kano model, is that you get to determine the criterias yourself and also set the value of importance of those criterias depending on the situation at hand.
+- The benefit of the weighted scoring model analysis over other frameworks used for backlog prioritization like RICE, ICE, or Kano model, is that you get to determine the criteria yourself and set the value of the importance of those criteria depending on the situation at hand.

-Many tools and methods that are helpful in the assessment of the value of any task or action.
+Many tools and methods are helpful in the assessment of the value of any task or action.
 It depends on the nature of the problem, the project’s goals, and the organizational structure that determines which method shall be applicable.

-Weighted scoring is one such method or tool where you compare the beneficial impact of all the actions or activities that are included in the project roadmap.
+Weighted scoring is one method or tool where you compare the beneficial impact of all the actions or activities included in the project roadmap.
 This helps in prioritizing the most urgent tasks ahead of the other tasks.

 The model is time-dependent.
-This is because the relevance of criteria that weigh the action’s priority varies with time or we should say market situations.
+This is because the relevance of criteria that weigh the action’s priority varies with time or, we should say, market situations.
 There could be situations in which cost and capital are of utmost importance, and on other occasions, time could be the most critical factor to weigh the priorities.